Richie765/meteor-pg/README.md

 # Introduction
-BUG, see below.

 This module allows you to use PostgreSQL reactively with Meteor as seemless as possible.
-It uses [numtel/pg-live-select](https://github.com/numtel/pg-live-select) behind the scenes to do it's magic.
+It uses [richie765/pg-live-select](https://github.com/richie765/pg-live-select) behind the scenes to do it's magic.

 This module provides a method to publish PostgreSQL queries on the server.
 The query result will be available in a Minimongo collection, reactively, on the client-side.
 The client side collection is read-only and can you can use 'find' on it as usual.

-There are also methods for write statements (UPDATE, INSERT) that you can call from your server-side methods.
+There are also methods for data modification statements (UPDATE, INSERT) that you can call from your server-side methods.

 This module is still in development.
 Generally it should work fine but there